-If you were the owner of this incredible car custom featured right here, would you even think of setting this beauty for auction?
+If you were the owner of this incredible custom car featured right here, would you even think of selling this beauty at an auction? (you might as it’s worth a fortune!!)
 This photo was posted on Engine Swap Depot.
 This one-off twin engine 1930 Hudson Hornet was actually held for auction on eBay just recently.

 The bid ended already though.
 One thing was most probably, the owner finally realized it was rather not a good idea selling it.
-This car was just incredible so that’s obviously no good idea to do.
 Well anyway, our business actually here is to get to know this twin engine car.

 This particular Hudson Hornet was just so fascinating and one-of-a-kind.
 After giving it superb attention to details, not to mention its incomparable craftsmanship, everyone will probably claim that a team of well-trained engineers were responsible in building it.

 Bearing that much power, this Hudson Hornet is powered by two Turbo-Hydramatic 400 transmissions along with custom shift kits.
-The master builder of this custom car must be someone to salute on; the fact that he finished this car consisting of two of everything, most especially that he did all these by him alone!
+The master builder of this custom car must be someone to admire( big time); the fact that he finished this car consisting of two of everything!

 It was almost unrealistic to think that onto just one chassis, there lays an engine almost the size of 1,000 cubic-inches.
 Furthermore, this Hudson Hornet functions with four MSD distributors, dual master cylinders, and dual 9-inch Ford rear ends with Eaton Detroit Lockers.